 The pot also features holes that the maker had pierced in the spaces between the clay beads.
 These holes would create good air circulation, making it likely that the makers used the pot to contain something that required ventilation, such as fire, perhaps.

 Often referred to as an incense cup, the cup's true purpose is unknown, although several theories have been put forward over the years.
 One of the more plausible suggestions is that the creators of this style of cup used it to carry a lump of smouldering coal from the home hearth to the ceremonial cremation site.

 This use would explain the function of the beads that allow air to circulate between them and stop your hand directly touching the pot's surface, which does get hot from the coal inside.
 It would also explain why there have been several of this style of vessel found in burial goods.

 It also makes a good handwarmer; we have experimented with this.

 But the truth is we will never know for sure.

 Diameter 100 mm x Height 70 mm

-It has been fired to emulate the ancient firing conditions.
-The original pot would have been fired in an open wood fire, in close contact with the fuel, a process that leaves its mark on the clay as variations in the surface colour.
-However the very low temperatures achieved in open firings, also results in pots that are relatively weak, so this pot has been fired to a somewhat higher temperature to strengthen it, in a special firing process that allows me to achieve an authentic appearance to the pot.
+We have fired this pot to emulate the ancient firing conditions.
+The original pot was fired in an open wood fire, in close contact with the fuel, a process that leaves its mark on the clay as variations in the surface colour.
+However, the low temperatures achieved in open firings also result in relatively weak pots, so this pot has been fired to a somewhat higher temperature to strengthen it, in a unique firing process that allows me to achieve an authentic appearance to the pot.